bmeviauac01/datadriven/docs/db/index.md

 #### Invoicing

-Invoices cannot be altered once issued; they can only be cancelled.
+Invoices cannot be altered once issued; they can only be canceled.
 Therefore all data that appears on the order are copied into the `Invoice` and `InvoiceItem` tables once the invoice is created.
-There is only a single original copy of the invoice, therefore the number of printed copies is recorded.
+There is only a single original copy of the invoice; therefore, the number of printed copies is recorded.

 #### Invoice issuer